 CA ANZ will assess your educational qualifications to determine if they meet the educational standards for the Accountant (General) occupation.

-You must hold a New Zealand awarded qualification on the New Zealand Qualifications Framework (NZQF) level 7 or higher or overseas qualifications comparable to the standard of the New Zealand bachelor’s degree qualification.
+You must hold a New Zealand awarded qualification on the New Zealand Qualifications Framework (NZQF) level 7 or higher or overseas tertiary and/or professional membership qualification comparable to the standard of the New Zealand bachelor’s degree qualification.

 You must complete all mandatory competency areas that are relevant to your nominated occupation.